 Both the balance and texture of the teeth are critical to the correct and healthy function of the TMJ, the whole mouth which is the first step in the digestive system, and the whole body.
 The TMJ has many cranial nerves and meridians that run on or around it, and because of its close proximity and interaction with the brain and spinal cord the balance here is highly influential to the wellness of the entire body.
 Additionally, the texture in the molar tables is what causes vibration when the teeth have contact with each other, and the vibration stimulates the periodontal ligaments in each tooth.
 Periodontal ligaments connect to facial nerves and the trigeminal nerve, and the horse’s greater neurological system throughout the body.

 So the articulate and delicate balance of the teeth primarily dictates the alignment and function of the TMJ which affects the whole body.
 And additionally, the texture in the occlusal surfaces of the teeth is critical to the neurological and neuromuscular health of the whole horse.
-This is why floating the sharp points off without careful consideration for the individual’s anatomy, or floating the whole mouth with power instruments that change the surface texture and composition of the teeth, is not beneficial to the horse.
+This is why floating the sharp points off without careful consideration for the individual’s anatomy, or floating in ways that change the surface texture and composition of the teeth, is not beneficial to the horse.
 There is a very specific texture that is natural and important to preserve in both the molar arcades and the incisors.
 Also, making straight lines to please the human eye is not in alignment with the natural and dynamic angles and curves of a horse’s mouth.